 - peppers and onions and serve with salsa for a southwest flair

 How to Reheat Twice Baked Breakfast Potatoes

 Anyone that knows me knows that I am not a huge proponent of the microwave.
-That said though, I definitely bought one last year when Chad and I went to Memphis because teenage boys + a stove seemed like a bad call (#hotpockets4lyfe).
+That said though, I definitely bought one last year when I headed to Memphis because teenage boys + a stove seemed like a bad call (#hotpockets4lyfe).